 Employers must comply with numerous reporting and disclosure requirements throughout the year in connection with their group health plans.
-This updated compliance resource explains key 2022 compliance deadlines for employer-sponsored group health plans.
-It also outlines group health plan notices that employers must provide each year.
+This Compliance Overview explains key 2023 compliance deadlines for employer-sponsored group health plans.
+It also outlines group health plan notices employers must provide each year.

 Some of the compliance deadlines summarized below are tied to a group health plan's plan year.
-For these requirements, the chart below shows the deadline that applies to calendar year plans.
-For non-calendar year plans, these deadlines will need to be adjusted to reflect each plan's specific plan year.
+For these requirements, the chart below shows the deadline that applies to calendar-year plans.
+For non-calendar-year plans, these deadlines will need to be adjusted to reflect each plan's specific plan year.